educoreai-lotus/Assessment/templates/Feature_Specs/Proctoring.md

   - `attempt_id` (string, unique)
   - `count` (number, default 0)
   - `events` (array of `{ type, timestamp }`)

+## Rules
+- Camera must be active prior to any exam content delivery.
+- Focus violation threshold is 3 (configurable via service policy in future).
+- On cancellation, attempt becomes non-startable and remains recorded in violation trail.

 ## Acceptance Criteria
 - Starting an exam without an active camera returns 403 with `camera_required: true`.